Broker Tips: How to Grow Your Insurance Book of Business

 Why would a prospect choose you over a competitor?
 What can you offer that they can’t get from someone else?
 The answer to these questions is called a unique value proposition.

-You’ll need to take a hard look at what you do for your clients to determine what it is that makes you stand out.
+You’ll need to take a hard look at what you do for your clients to determine what makes you stand out.
 Is your expertise in a specific niche a difference-maker?
 Maybe you have a deep understanding of insurance for construction companies.
 Or maybe you have an immense amount of experience with cyber exposures and can leverage that into becoming a go-to broker for cyber and other technology-related business risks and corresponding coverage.

 Knowing what sets you apart makes it easier to market yourself.
 You’ll be able to clearly and consistently communicate your value to the prospect; on every call, in every line of copy on your website, and with every marketing campaign you run.
 Everything you do marketing-wise will take a bit less effort and become a lot more effective at the same time.